gordielachance/bbpress-votes/readme.txt

 = I can’t see the vote links =

 Users cannot vote for themselves.
-If you are the author of a topic and reply, the vote links won’t be available; the score only will be shown.
+If you are the author of a topic or reply, the vote links won’t be available; the score only will be shown.

 == Screenshots ==